Ingrid Bergman: 1950–1955: Italian films with Rossellini

 Ed Sullivan chose not to have her on his show, despite a poll indicating that the public wanted her to appear.
 However, Steve Allen, whose show was equally popular, did have her as a guest, later explaining "the danger of trying to judge artistic activity through the prism of one's personal life".
 Spoto notes that Bergman had, by virtue of her roles and screen persona, placed herself "above all that".
 She had played a nun in The Bells of St. Mary's (1945), and a virgin saint in Joan of Arc (1948).
 Bergman later said, "People saw me in Joan of Arc, and declared me a saint.
 I'm not.
 I'm just a woman, another human being."

-As a result of the scandal, Bergman returned to Italy, leaving her first husband and went through a publicized divorce and custody battle for their daughter.
+As a result of the scandal, Bergman returned to Italy, left her first husband, and went through a publicized divorce and custody battle for their daughter.
 Bergman and Rossellini were married on 24 May 1950.

-In the United States, the film was a box office bomb but did better overseas, where Bergman and Rossellini's affair was considered less scandalous.
+In the United States, the film Stromboli was a box office bomb but did better overseas, where Bergman and Rossellini's affair was considered less scandalous.
 In all, RKO lost $200,000 on the picture.
 In Italy, it was awarded the Rome Prize for Cinema as the best film of the year.
 The initial reception in America, however, was very negative.
-Bosley Crowther of The New York Times opened his review by writing: "After all the unprecedented interest that the picture "Stromboli" has aroused — it being, of course, the fateful drama which Ingrid Bergman and Roberto Rossellini have made — it comes as a startling anticlimax to discover that this widely heralded film is incredibly feeble, inarticulate, uninspiring and painfully banal."
+Bosley Crowther of The New York Times opened his review by writing: "After all the unprecedented interest that the picture Stromboli has aroused—it being, of course, the fateful drama which Ingrid Bergman and Roberto Rossellini have made—it comes as a startling anticlimax to discover that this widely heralded film is incredibly feeble, inarticulate, uninspiring and painfully banal."
 Crowther added that Bergman's character "is never drawn with clear and revealing definition, due partly to the vagueness of the script and partly to the dullness and monotony with which Rossellini has directed her."